How to Tune Your Ukulele: A Beginner's Step-by-Step Guide

 On the other hand, a string that is flat will cause the pitch indicator to fall to the left of, or below the central point and it needs to be tightened up until the needle reaches the centre of the display.

-Tuning Using a Phone App
+Using a Phone App to Tune Your Ukulele

 There are also many free uke tuners that are available as phone apps and some have metronome capacity as well.
 Here are a few ukulele-friendly app tuners to get you started: